5th graders act as role models and leaders in the Lower School. Here, a fifth grade reads out loud to his pre-k buddy.

 The fifth grade year is a major step in The Haverford School learning process.
 Our goal is to guide the students in their last year of Lower School so that they become more independent, self-directed learners while gaining the personal organizational skills necessary for success in their Middle School years.
 Another critical aspect of the fifth grade year is demonstrating responsibilities as leaders of the Lower School.
 Each boy participates in a study of himself and of those around him to understand the benefits of combining talents to serve the Lower School.

 The Decision Education and Leadership course is unique to fifth grade and incorporates concepts of good decision making and leadership styles.
-Using our START Leadership method, students learn about how they are wired and how their talents can result in good quality decisions with good outcomes.
+Using the Gallup Strength Explorer survey, students learn about how they are wired and how their talents can result in good quality decisions with good outcomes.
 Each unit includes basic decision-making vocabulary, with opportunities for boys to explore their own leadership skills.
 Boys use class time to reflect and write about past experiences, explore short stories, and participate in school-wide service learning projects.
 Boys also study historical leaders to identify difficult choices they faced, and the talents they used to achieve good outcomes.
 During the second half of the school year, every fifth grade boy is given an opportunity to apply what he has learned by identifying a need in the Lower School and designing a way to serve that need.
 The Decision Education and Leadership course give boys a framework for making good quality decisions and an understanding that each boy can use his unique talents to contribute as part of a team to serve and improve the world around him.

 Fifth grade English is like learning to dance; individual skills are taught and learned before finally putting them all together in one seamless performance.
 Everything the boys are taught, including grammar, mechanics, punctuation, sentence structure, paragraph structure, and editing, are funneled into writing.
 Boys work with manipulatives that guide them through the entire writing process, whether it be a simple paragraph or an entire essay.